Wonderville/wonderville-projects/src/_collections/residencies/waddle-throttle.md

 By [Jason Corace](https://www.goldengrave.com/)

-Waddle Throttle is a local multiplayer, figure skating, sumo wrestling mashup.
-The game has two modes: a competitive king of the hill mode, where you fight to be the last penguin standing and a two-player collaborative figure skating mode.

-In the battle mode there are three different ways to win:

-1. Make it to the end of the round with the most health left.
-2. Knock out all the other players before the end of the round.
-3. Eat ten fish and survive without being knocked off.

-In the pairs figure skating mode, you and your partner try to impress the judges by pulling off the best-coordinated figure skating routine, set to music.
+Waddle Throttle is a fast-paced mashup of figure skating, sumo wrestling, and bumper cars.
+In this game, you take on the role of penguins battling for dominance over each level's floating ice sheets.
+Compete against your rivals by bumping them off, utilizing power-ups, and gobbling up fish to grow bigger.
+There are three ways to win: survive to the end of the round with the most health, eliminate all other players, or eat ten fish and stay on your ice sheet without being knocked off.